 3rd Meeting of UN System Oversight Committees

 On 11-12 December 2018, the 3rd meeting of Oversight Committees from the United Nations system took place in New York.
-Mr. Suresh Kana, the current Chairperson of the WFP Audit Committee since 2017, joined the meeting.
+Mr. Suresh Kana, the Chairperson of the WFP Audit Committee since 2017, joined the meeting.

 The agenda included, among others, the following items: